augusto-herrmann/transparencia-dados-abertos-brasil/sources/dbpedia/dbpedia.org.md

 ## English language DBPedia

-This is query is a little bit simpler compared to the Portuguese language DBPedia, because the data is more structured.
-We can simply use the `dbo:country` property to determine that a city is located in Brazil.
+This is query is a little more complicated compared to the Portuguese language DBPedia, because while the data is more structured, we cannot get information about the state directly.
+However, we can simply use the `dbo:country` property to determine that a city is located in Brazil.

 ```sparql